TrackerLounge/DojoJoe/README.md

 Many martial arts have similar joint locks and may find some use for this training tool.
 In this page, I'll describe the dummy, it's construction and use.
 I hope someone will find it fun and useful.

 Note of warning: Be sure that your lines and anchors are firmly attached.
-Failure to achor the lag screen firmly into a ceiling joist could result in serious injury.
+Failure to achor the lag screw firmly into a ceiling joist could result in serious injury.
 Proceed at your own risk.

 This was originally built while living in an apartment with 8 foot high ceilings.
 I used common hand tools and my kitchen table as a vise.
 This lead to crude and slow construction.
 The line length had to be modified to fit a higher ceiling in my new place.